 St Dogmaels is a village and parish in Pembrokeshire, Wales, on the estuary of the River Teifi a short walk from Poppit Sands – one of many beaches along the Cardigan Bay and Pembrokeshire Coast

 A mile downstream is the town of Cardigan.
-St Dogmaels has a small but useful supermarket and a number of public houses and restaurants, there are excellent facilities for launching boats, canoes and kayaks.
+St Dogmaels has a small but useful supermarket and a number of public houses and restaurants including The White Hart – a community owned pub, The Ferry Inn with lots of outdoor seating above the water and The Teifi Waterside on the way to Poppit Sands.
+There are excellent facilities for launching boats, canoes and kayaks.

 History of St Dogmaels

-St Dogmaels village is famous for the remains of a 12th century Tironian St Dogmaels abbey, which was in its day one of the richer monastic institutions in Wales.
+St Dogmaels village is famous for the remains of a 12th century Tironian St Dogmaels Abbey, which was in its day one of the richer monastic institutions in Wales.
 It was once a marcher borough, described in 1603 as one of five Pembrokeshire boroughs overseen by a portreeve.
-The abbey has just received funding to develop it’s visitor centre and attract more tourists.
-The new café is excellent!
+The Abbey has just received funding to develop its visitor centre and attract more tourists.
+The café is excellent!

 St Dogmaels Abbey, St Dogmaels Pembrokeshire SA43 3DX

-In 2006 the village won the Wales Calor Village of the Year competition.
+In 2022 The Times chose St.Dogmaels Pembrokeshire as one of the best places to live, and I would have to say to holiday.
 The village is twinned with the village of Trédarzec in Côtes-d’Armor, Brittany.

 Every Tuesday between 9am – 1pm – a chance for you to buy some local produce including vegetables, meats, cheese, vegetarian options, gluten free produce, fresh fish, cakes, breads, natural paints, crafts. etc This new and exciting market gives you the option to buy your weekly food locally.
 At the Coach House & Abbey St Dogmaels – by the Abbey